[BRINDLEKIN TALES – Book 3: Chapter 18b]

 But now that I think about it with a touch of hindsight, I wonder if that was NOT the best thing to say, as maybe it came off as snarky, or sarcastic.
 After all, Wattson, who on earth would say such a thing, except perhaps a serial killer just before his next bloody rampage?

-I should note here that yesterday morning, I humorously replied to Charlie’s usual greeting with something similar, though a tad toned down:
+I should note here that yesterday morning, I humorously replied to Felix’s usual greeting with something similar, though a tad toned down:

 “Oh just great.
 Everything’s going my way!”